harrybraviner/rust_graph/README.md

 * Breadth-first traversal.
 * Depth-first traversal.
 * Ability to read graph from a file.
+* Ability to write the graph to a file.

 # Coming soon

-* Ability to write the graph to a file.
+* Ability to serialize / deserialize contents of a node.
+* Shortest path traversal.